byrneliam2/GroupProjectGame/README.md

 No external libraries needed only the standard java libraries used.

-# Launch by downloading the project into eclipse or intelliJ and runnning the launcher in src
+### Launch by downloading the jar "Swen222_Game.jar" file and running it. or by downloading the whole project into eclipse/intelliJ and launching through the launcher class in src.